A Jedi's Fight - A Star Wars Fan Fiction Story

 Cap_T

 he Millenium Falcon was flying at sublight speed among the planets of the Palomintar System.
 Han had awaited until he had heard the agreed coded message of Gold Squadron, aimed at the Tychorion, but meant for the Falcon.
 Immediately he had ordered Chewbacca to bring the Falcon outside the docking hangar of the Tychorion.
 In the huge shadow of the space cruiser he had activated the cloaking device before he had started the ion-engine.
-Now the former Corellian freighter was on its way again to Palomintar Four.
+Now the former Corellian freighter was on its way back to Palomintar Four.

 "She hasn't changed her position.
 Still hovering above Palomintar Six.
 If they are still looking for Ian, they will be disappointed," the young Jedi grinned, "Wedge and his men are watching them from Palomintar Five."